beaulirl/task_manager/README.md

 This manager helps to track your tasks.

-It supports the following methods:
+API supports the following methods:

 ## Creating task
 ### `POST` /api/v1/tasks/